benchmarko/LocoBasic/README.md

 ## Getting Started

+LocoBasic can be run in a Browser or as Node.js application.

 ### Running in a Browser

 1. Open [LocoBasic](https://benchmarko.github.io/LocoBasic/) in any modern web browser.
 2. Select an example with the select box or input your own BASIC code.
-   The code is automatically compiled to JavaScript and executed unless you switch off the "auto" checkbox.
+   The code is automatically compiled to JavaScript and executed unless you switch off the *Auto compile* or *Auto execute* checkbox.

+- When you change the UI (e.g. select an example or show/hide text editors), the URL is modified to reflect the new state.
+  This allows to reload the page to start the app with the modifed state.

 ### Running with Node.js